siberianfox/tinygwiki/TinyG-Github-Notes.md

 * You work on the recovery branch and make a bunch of changes and commits
 * Now you want to merge recovery into the main branch, but have the main branch "become" what's in recovery, discarding all the changes you made in the main branch

-Here;s how to do this:
+Here's how to do this:
 <pre>
 git checkout recovery
 git merge --strategy=ours dev